-Nigel decided to leave the band on late nineties because he had some serious health issues with his back.
-How is his he doing now?
+Nigel decided to leave the band in the late nineties because he had some severe health issues with his back.
+How is he doing now?

 Excluding the clothing thing, how he’s been doing with you guys again?

 NIBBS: We don’t let him decide anything!
-Yeah we’re very strict with Nigel.
-He likes being pushed around and he’s from down south in England, you’ve got to treat them really rough and you know, just like sit on him a lot, kick him about.
-He plays really well when you rough him about “laughs”
+Yeah, we’re very strict with Nigel.
+He likes being pushed around, and he’s from down south in England.
+You’ve got to treat them really rough, and you know, just like sit on him a lot, kick him about.
+He plays well when you rough him about “laughs.”

 When he first came back, was it hard for him to re-learn the songs?

-NIBBS: Well when he came back he seemed really enthusiastic about the gig but then he’d say “I’ve got to go home, clean the kitchen, do some cooking” or something right?
-You can never tie him down, he’s very domesticated.
+NIBBS: Well, when he came back, he seemed really enthusiastic about the gig, but then he’d say, “I’ve got to go home, clean the kitchen, do some cooking,” or something, right?
+You can never tie him down, and he’s very domesticated.

 PAUL: He’s a sandwich maker mostly.
 He’s a killer toasty maker.

-NIBBS: Yeah if it wasn’t for Jörg we’d have probably died on the “Lionheart” tour.
-He came up with this idea of making sandwiches, even if we had really good catering he would just make sandwiches all the time, toasted sandwiches.
+NIBBS: Yeah, if it weren’t for Jörg, we’d have probably died on the “Lionheart” tour.
+He came up with the idea of making sandwiches.
+Even if we had really good catering, he would just make sandwiches all the time, toasted sandwiches.
 He’s a big fan of Finland, by the way.

 Jorg on stage in Swedenrock 2005

 NIBBS: He was an official gun.
-He did the “Lionheart” record, did a really good job, and then we did the “Lionheart” tour I mean he was on stage with us all the time.
-It wasn’t a ‘hired’ situation, he was fully into the band and it was a situation where Stratovarius were unsure what they were gonna do.
+He did the “Lionheart” record, did a really good job, and then we did the “Lionheart” tour.
+I mean, he was on stage with us all the time.
+It wasn’t a ‘hired’ situation, he was fully into the band, and it was a situation where Stratovarius was unsure what they were going to do.
 Whatever the situation was, he was 100% with us.

-So do you mean that after some months the release of “Lionheart” he said “I’m going to finish this tour with you and then I’m going back to Stratovarius”?
+So do you mean that after some months of the release of “Lionheart” he said, “I’m going to finish this tour with you, and then I’m going back to Stratovarius”?

-NIBBS: Yeah that’s right, and that’s pretty straight you know, and we appreciate that he let us know in plenty of time so that we could do the whole “Lionheart” tour and any festivals that we needed to do during the summer.
+NIBBS: Yeah, that’s right, and that’s pretty straight, you know, and we appreciate that he let us know in plenty of time to do the whole “Lionheart” tour and any festivals that we needed to do during the summer.

 Saxon with Jorg during “Lionheart”

-Those two guys Nigel and Jorg, they have very really different styles of drumming?
-Jorg was much more into modern double bass style while Nigel is more like a traditional drummer?
+Those two guys, Nigel and Jorg, have very, really different styles of drumming?
+Jorg was much more into modern double bass style, while Nigel is more like a traditional drummer?

 NIBBS: He basically wrote that one.
 Jörg, he’s got a different style, but things he played on the record, they’re not actually so difficult to play.
-Physically demanding yeah, but if you listen to what he’s doing it’s not actually that difficult.
+Yeah, physically demanding, but if you listen to what he’s doing, it’s not actually that difficult.
 His approach to the live show, that’s different.
-He really has…
+He has…

-NIBBS: Yeah, yeah, but he’s also really focused on making sure that the point is very strict whereas Nigel, he likes to swing between the key points, rhythm points, within the groove of a chart.
-Jörg, he’s very strict and it really fucked up Paul, and Dougie when he first started playing with us.
-I did a lot of rehearsing with just Jörg and myself and it was pretty easy to get into it, but once you’ve been playing with a drummer like Fritz, and Nigel… they’ve actually got a similar style, you know they really swing and groove within a chart.
-Jörg keeps it straight, straight, straight, straight, straight and it was a bit of a shock actually.
-It was the same for me but I liked this idea, to keep it strict and straight and you follow me and we riff between my beats kind of thing.
-If you listen to “The Eagle Has Landed Part 3” disc two, most of that is Jörg and it works.
-But then again, most of disc two is the “Lionheart” record so that’s the parts that he played on the record.
-A lot of people ask that question, actually.
+NIBBS: Yeah, yeah, but he’s also really focused on making sure that the point is very strict whereas Nigel, likes to swing between the key points, rhythm points, within the groove of a chart.
+Jörg, he’s very strict, and it really fucked up Paul and Dougie when he first started playing with us.
+I did a lot of rehearsing with just Jörg and myself, and it was pretty easy to get into it, but once you’ve been playing with a drummer like Fritz and Nigel… they’ve actually got a similar style, you know they really swing and groove within a chart.
+Jörg keeps it straight, straight, straight, straight, straight, and it was a bit of a shock.
+It was the same for me, but I liked this idea, to keep it strict and straightforward, and you follow me, and we riff between my beats kind of thing.
+If you listen to “The Eagle Has Landed Part 3” disc two, most of that is Jörg, and it works.
+But then again, most of disc two is the “Lionheart” record, so that’s the parts that he played on the record.
+A lot of people ask that question.

-Because we have talked a lot about Saxon drummers let’s continue a little bit more.
+Because we have talked a lot about Saxon drummers, let’s continue a little bit more.
 Tell me something about Pete Gill and Nigel Durham?
-Pete was the original drummer of Saxon and Durham did album “Destiny” with you at 1988?
+Pete was the original drummer of Saxon, and Durham did album “Destiny” with you in 1988?

-PAUL: Yeah in a way they were both kind of an up-tempo in pace, which a lot of drummers are actually, but Gill was very much John Bonham actually as well.
+PAUL: Yeah, in a way, they were both kinds of an up-tempo in pace, which a lot of drummers are actually, but Gill was very much John Bonham actually as well.

-NIBBS: I used to really like Gilly’s drumming, a really relaxed sound.
+NIBBS: I used to like Gilly’s drumming, a really relaxed sound.